 The NHS provides a comprehensive health service to the public based on clinical need, not an individual’s ability to pay.
 In England, there are 217 NHS providers of urgent and planned care (also referred to as 'secondary care').

 The NHS is divided into primary care, secondary care, and tertiary care.
-Primary care is often the first point of contact for people in need of healthcare, and may be provided by professionals such as GPs, dentists and pharmacists.
+Primary care is often the first point of contact for people in need of healthcare, usually provided by professionals such as GPs, dentists and pharmacists.

-As of March 2017 there are 233 NHS providers of secondary and tertiary care - 152 foundation trusts and 81 aspirant trusts (additional non-NHS organisations also provide secondary and tertiary care services).
+As of April 2020 there are 217 NHS providers of secondary and tertiary care - 147 foundation trusts and 70 NHS trusts.
+Other non-NHS organisations such as charities and private healthcare companies also provide secondary and tertiary care services).

 Every year NHS providers: